CyberCookie/siegel/src/ui_core/README.md

 <h3>createRouter = (options: RouterOptions) => Router</h3>

 <h4>RouterOptions</h4>
-- routes - router config
-- Layout - react component to wrap all the pages you put into routes.
-- notFound - page to render if no url was matched
-- history - browser history cteated with history module

-<h6>routes</h6>
-key - value object where key is a page url and value is a page route config.
+- routes - router config. key - value object where key is a page url and value is a page route config.
 Config could have the next properties:
     - component - can be rendered component or lazy loaded component.
     - exact - react-router-dom's exact.
     - redirectTo - path to redirect to if current page url was matched.
     - beforeEnter - function that executes when page is rendered.
 Data returned from the function is stored in props.beforeEnter property.
     - children - nested routes.
 The same object as routes.
+- Layout - react component to wrap all the pages you put into routes.
+- notFound - page to render if no url was matched
+- history - browser history cteated with history module

 ```js
 import { lazy } from 'react'